r3it/docs-customine.gusuku.io/content/actions/aggregate/calc_subtable_averageif.en.md

 -	Results of other actions
 	Compare to the result value of the registered action

-### About the Comparison Process
+##### About the Comparison Process

 -	When comparing, leading and trailing spaces are ignored.
 -	Strings are compared using Unicode values in standard lexical order.However, full-width, half-width and case are not sensitive.

+#### Field to set result (optional)

+Specify this when setting the calculation result to another field.
+If you do not set it in the direct field but want to use the calculation result in another action, you can omit it.

 ## Precautions

-This action does not round the calculation result.
+It does not round calculation results here.
 Separate [Round the value of a field](../../field/round4d5u_field/), and so on.